osaisacson/egnahemsfabriken-homepage/README.md

 ...this runs both the server and client and will automatically open a browser window with the project.
 This shows any changes you make to the code on your local machine, but no changes are yet in the live version.

-4. Make changes to the code in visual studio code, then:
+4. Make changes to the code in visual studio code
+   Main interesting folders are:
+   /client/src/App.js - this is the wrapper for the whole page /client/src/components/Blog.js - this is where you enter entries for the blog, also check out the other components in this folder.
+   /client/src/sass/main.scss - this is where the styles live

+5. Once you're done with your changes to the code, push them to GitHub like this:

 ```
 (in the first terminal window, not the one you wrote 'npm run dev' in)